mulepati/samekmulepati.github.io/_posts/2020-05-13-campusmap.md

 # [Campus Map Project](https://github.com/mulepati/campusMap)
 (request access through email)

-## Overview
+### Project Overview

 UW campus map was made with a variety of modular components each of which were tested with a thorough test suite.
 These components included a generic graph class, campus map class, back end java spark server, and finally the front end components in react.
 Each java component includes specification documentation for modularity.

 The functionality of this program is rather simple, it allows the user to select two different buildings on campus or near campus.
 Once the two buildings are selected hitting the generate path button will find the shortest path between those two buildings and draw a line on the map.
 The reset button will reset all parts of the GUI to their initial state and clear all markings made on the map.
 The application allows all this while handling bogus inputs from the user so that there are no server errors.

-### Generic Graph
+### Step 1 - Creating a Generic Graph ADT

 **DirectedLabeledGraph** is an mutable representation of a directed graph made up of generic nodes and generic labeled edges between nodes.
 Generic graph can be represented as G = (V, E) where V vertices is a set of all the current vertices in the graph G, and E is a list of directed edges currently in the graph.